Exchange semester Bachelor

 Language: English (unless you are exclusively applying for universities in German speaking countries)

 including your education, work experience, international experience, and language skills

 The following documents and information, will automatically be added to your application from the WU database:

 Grade criterion (the best 27 ECTS excluding free electives)

 Your grade point average (GPA) (updated for the day you send your application)

-WU students who have been nominated for the summer semester 2021 or the winter semester 2021/22 and cannot begin their semester abroad may resign and reapply for a semester abroad at a later point.
+WU students who have been nominated for the winter semester 2021/22 and cannot begin their semester abroad may resign and reapply for a semester abroad at a later point.
 Due to the COVID-19 situation, it is possible that a semester abroad cannot be taken up, for example, if the partner university cancels the exchange or if the number of infections in the host country increases significantly.
 The decision of students who decide against a stay abroad because of their reservations is accepted as a withdrawal.
 An official withdrawal is necessary to apply for another exchange.

 A postponement to another semester is not possible.

 It is possible that the partner university switches from classroom teaching to distance learning before or during the exchange semester.

 The following risks of a renewed later application due to COVID-19 are pointed out: